tungsten-ai/tungsten-sd/README.md

 This repository is for creating your own Tungsten model with a custom stable diffusion checkpoint.

 Using this template, you can create a Tungsten model including followings:
-- Basic functionalities in [automatic1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) (e.g. prompt syntax & Real-ESRGAN upscaler)
+- Basic functionalities in [automatic1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) (e.g. prompt syntax)
+- Upscaler (Real-ESRGAN)
 - ControlNet - reference only, openpose & depth (currently available only for non-XL models)
 - LoRA
+- Default prompt and negative prompt

 ## Prerequisites